Chest Tubes Nursing Care

 For posterior fluid collections, the patient should sit on the side of the bed with the provider standing behind (3).
 The position can be made more comfortable by allowing the patient to rest his or her arms upon a side table.
 Bedside ultrasound will allow the provider to visualize any fluid collections.

-Note: In all cases, post-procedure x-ray is required as soon as possible to confirm chest tube placement.
+Note: In all cases, post-procedure x-ray is required as soon as possible to confirm chest tube placement and to verify the presence or absence of complications from the insertion.

 Notice the lack of parenchymal (lung) markings on your left side.
 Remember that chest radiographs are flipped, thus this is the patient’s right side.
 This lack of lung marking is due to a pneumothorax- thus the lung is compressed by air in the pleural space.